Back when I was learning how to trade penny stocks, I didn’t have a penny stock screener.

-Back in the day — when I was learning how to trade penny stocks and slowly building my account from $12,415 to $120,000** — I skipped classes to hang out in the high school library.
+I was in high school, learning how to build my account.
+I skipped classes to hang out in the high school library.
 The computers there had the fastest internet connection around.

+Wrong!
 It was hard work.
-Multiple computers with browsers open to finance message boards and stock quotes … looking up regulatory filings, earnings reports, and press releases on slow computers with slow internet…
+Multiple computers with multiple browsers open to search finance message boards and stock quotes … looking up regulatory filings, earnings reports, and press releases on slow computers with slow internet…

 Table of Contents